mhujoel/STRs/processIRR_somaticexpansion/README.md

 4) For each haplotype, extracts a given number (``$IBS_NBRS``) of IBS matches at the given locus and uses these to impute the number of IRRs at the locus for each individual's haplotype.

 ** Note the script currently does not adjust the number of IRRs for coverage; to adjust for coverage the scripts have to be modified (notes on how to do so are within the scripts).
-Some notes on extracting coverage from DRAGEN output is provided in extract coverage.sh.
+Some notes on extracting coverage from DRAGEN output is provided in ``extract_coverage.sh``.

 5) Residualizes and crops the number of IRRs (with a Hamming distance of 3 or 4) and associates this measurement with age, chr2:47416318:G:A (MSH2) and chr5:80638411:G:T (MSH3) conditioning on 10 genetic principal components and genetic sex.